-Call for Guest Contributions on Artificial Intelligence, Education, and Society — Special Call for Open Education Week 2026
+Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 Guest Contributions: Artificial Intelligence, Education, and Society

-Society & AI is an emerging open platform for critical, scholarly writing at the intersection of artificial intelligence, education, and society.
-We are currently building our contributor community — and we want to hear from you.
+Society & AI is an independent, open platform for critical and scholarly writing at the intersection of artificial intelligence, education, and society.
+We are building a contributor community that reflects the full range of people doing serious thinking about these questions — inside and outside universities, in classrooms and community organizations, across the Global North and the Global South.

 We are not soliciting AI success stories or product endorsements.
 We are soliciting the harder questions.